EventStore/documentation/docs/clients/grpc/subscriptions.md

 @[code{subscribe-to-all-live}](@grpc:subscribing_to_stream.py;subscribing-to-streams.js;subscribing-to-streams.ts;subscribing_to_stream/SubscribingToStream.java;subscribing-to-streams/Program.cs;subscribingToStream.go;subscribing_to_stream.rs)

-This won't read through the history of the stream, but will rather notify the handler when a new event appears in the respective stream.
+This will not read through the history of the stream but will notify the handler when a new event appears in the respective stream.

-Keep in mind that when you subscribe to a stream from a certain position, as described [above](#subscribing-from-a-specific-position), you will also get live updates after your subscription catches up (processes all the historical events).
+Keep in mind that when you subscribe to a stream from a specific position, as described [above](#subscribing-from-a-specific-position), you will also get live updates after your subscription catches up (processes all the historical events).

 ## Resolving link-to's

 Link-to events point to events in other streams in EventStoreDB.
 These are generally created by projections such as the `$by_event_type` projection which links events of the same event type into the same stream.
-This makes it easier to look up all events of a certain type.
+This makes it easier to look up all events of a specific type.

 ::: tip
-[Filtered subscriptions](subscriptions.md#server-side-filtering) make it easier and faster to subscribe to all events of a certain type or matching a prefix.
+[Filtered subscriptions](subscriptions.md#server-side-filtering) make it easier and faster to subscribe to all events of a specific type or matching a prefix.
 :::

-When reading a stream you can specify whether to resolve link-to's or not.
+When reading a stream you can specify whether to resolve link-to's.
 By default, link-to events are not resolved.
 You can change this behaviour by setting the `resolveLinkTos` parameter to `true`:

 @[code{subscribe-to-stream-resolving-linktos}](@grpc:subscribing_to_stream.py;subscribing-to-streams.js;subscribing-to-streams.ts;subscribing_to_stream/SubscribingToStream.java;subscribing-to-streams/Program.cs;subscribingToStream.go;subscribing_to_stream.rs)